mraleph/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 *A generative constructor declared in an abstract class may well be executed as part of the execution of a constructor tear-off, via a superinitializer.
 It cannot, however, be torn off on its own, because the execution of a constructor tear-off is an instance creation, and abstract classes do not have instances.
 There is no similar constraint on a factory constructor.*

+### Compile-time errors

+This section lists the compile-time errors associated with this feature.
+The _italic_ entries are commentary, which indicates that they are stated elsewhere already.

+It is compile-time error if an expression of the form `e.new <parameterPart>?` occurs, and `e` is not a type literal.

+_It is a compile-time error if an expression of the form `e <typeArguments>` occurs, and the static type of `e` is `Function` or `dynamic`._

+_It is a compile-time error occurs if a constructor tear-off denotes a generative constructor declared in an abstract class._

+_The basename of a constructor declared with `C.new` is `C`.
+It is a compile-time error if a class declares more than one constructor with the same basename._

 ### Grammar changes

 The grammar changes necessary for these changes are provided separately (as [changes to the spec grammar](https://dart-review.googlesource.com/c/sdk/+/197161)).